piXelicidio/Hub/DOCS/city-people-mp/ReadMe.md

 ## 3ds Max source files

-Source files are not included to keep the package light for the mayority of users.
+Source files are not included to keep the package light for the majority of users.
 If you need all the characters in .MAX format just drop an email to my address bellow and **please include your invoice number.**

 ## Support